Book of the Himyarites

-The Book of the Himyarites (Ktābā da-ḥmirāye) is an anonymous Syriac account of the persecution and martyrdom of the Christian community of Najran in the Kingdom of Himyar around 523 AD and the ensuing Aksumite interventions.
+The Book of the Himyarites (ܟܬܒܐ ܕܚܡܝܪ̈ܝܐ, Ktābā da-ḥmirāye) is an anonymous Syriac account of the persecution and martyrdom of the Christian community of Najran in the Kingdom of Himyar around 523 AD and the ensuing Aksumite interventions.
 It was written sometime between the sixth and tenth centuries in a Syriac Orthodox milieu.

 Manuscript

 The only known manuscript of the Book of the Himyarites is incomplete and partially damaged.
 It was discovered in 1920 in the protective boards of a codex bound in 1469/1470.
 The tenth-century codex had been repurposed for the binding of another, and in the process its pages were cut down.
 While some pages of text are entirely intact, others are fragmentary.
 The original tenth-century copy of the Book probably contained at least ten quires of twenty pages each.
 About 59 pages of text are preserved.

 The script of the text is similar to that of the Codex Climaci Rescriptus from Edessa.
 The table of contents of the Book is preserved almost in its entirety.
 It contained 49 chapters.
 Each chapter is headed by a red rubric, although the name of the Himyarite king Masruq is never in red and is often deliberately written upside down.

 The scribe of the manuscript was named Stephanos, and he worked in the church of Saint Thomas in the city of Qaryathen.
 He noted that he finished his work on 10 April 932.